joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/04/16/world/europe/russia-kursk-arrest-former-governor.html

 **Inside Canada's new women's professional soccer league**\
-`NSL is a new Canadian professional soccer league created to grow the sport in the country.`\
+`NSL is a new Canadian professional soccer league created with the aim of growing the sport in the country.`\
 https://nytimes.com/athletic/6283324/2025/04/16/canada-womens-soccer-northern-super-league/

 **It’s Not Hard to Imagine a Chinese-Led Global Economy**\